 Developments in the theatre arts are a result of stage experiments.
-The theatre performance is an expression of theatre scholarhip, it is expected that students planning a major in theatre will elect to complement formal study of theatre with practical experience in the extracurricular production program of the College Theatre and related on-campus producing organizations.
-Students may also remain on campus over the summer of Wintersession (depending on housing availability) to gain experience with the Wellesley Repertory Theatre (the professional wing of the academic department).
-All students are encouraged to participate in THST 250 and THST 350 individual study offerings in order to pursue their particular area of theatrical interest.
+The theatre performance is an expression of theatre scholarship.
+It is expected that students planning a major in theatre will elect to complement formal study of theatre with practical experience in the production program of the College Theatre and related on-campus producing organizations, and - if offered the opportunity - through paid internships for the professional Wellesley Repertory Theatre company.
+All majors have the option to propose participation in THST 250 and THST 350 individual study offerings in order to pursue more deeply their particular area of theatrical interest.